Medicines can often help control

 injections.
 These may relieve pain by injecting a local anesthetic into trigger

-points (or specific tender areas) linked to chronic fascial pain or
+points (or specific tender areas) linked to chronic myofascial pain or

 fibromyalgia.
 These injections do not relieve chronic pain